Skip to main content

 14-day free trialCancel anytime

-The DPDP Act defines a personal data breach as ” any unauthorised processing of personal data or accidental disclosure, acquisition, sharing, use, alteration, destruction or loss of access to personal data, that compromises the confidentiality, integrity or availability of personal data”.
+The DPDP Act defines a personal data breach as ”Any unauthorised processing of personal data or accidental disclosure, acquisition, sharing, use, alteration, destruction or loss of access to personal data, that compromises the confidentiality, integrity or availability of personal data”.

-All breaches need to be reported whether or not damage was caused.
+All breaches need to be reported, whether or not damage was caused.
 Notify the data principals and the Data Protection Board of the breaches promptly.

 The breach notification must contain details such as the nature and extent of the breach, the timing and location of its occurrence, consequences, mitigating measures, etc.

-The Indian privacy law determines the penalty based on various factors like the gravity of the breach and its duration, the category of personal data impacted by the breach, its repetitive nature, the impact of monetary penalty on the violator, etc. The penalties can reach a heavy sum of INR 250 crore (~ $30 million).
+The Indian privacy law determines the penalty based on various factors like the gravity of the breach and its duration, the category of personal data impacted by the breach, its repetitive nature, the impact of the monetary penalty on the violator, etc. The penalties can reach a heavy sum of INR 250 crore (~ $30 million).

 Unlike many other data privacy laws worldwide, India’s privacy law does not mention a cure period.
-However, the violators will be allowed to be heard which is a principle of natural justice.
+However, the violators will be allowed to be heard, which is a principle of natural justice.

 Nature of violation/breach